CATEIN/adventuresinodyssey-py/examples/examples.md

 # ClubClient

-Assumes you have a .env file like:
+These programs require `python-dotenv` and .env file like:

 ```bash
 AIO_EMAIL=email_here